-In~\cite{ismailfawaz2018deep}, ResNet achieved the best classification accuracy when evaluated on the 85 datasets and as a result we chose to look at the specific characteristic of this architecture---its residual connections.
-Additionally, we tested one of the defining characteristics of Inception---the bottleneck feature.
+In~\cite{ismailfawaz2018deep}, compared to other deep learning classifiers, ResNet achieved the best classification accuracy when evaluated on the 85 datasets and as a result we chose to look at the specific characteristic of this architecture --- its residual connections.
+Additionally, we tested one of the defining characteristics of Inception --- the bottleneck feature.
 For the simulated dataset, we did not observe any significant impact of these two connections, we therefore proceed with experimenting on the 85 datasets from the UCR archive.

 \figurename~\ref{fig:plot-inception-with-without-bottleneck} shows the pairwise accuracy plot comparing \ourmethod{} with/without the bottleneck.
 Similar to the experiments on the simulated dataset, we did not find any significant variation in accuracy when adding or removing the bottleneck layer.